IMF Regional Office for Asia and the Pacific (OAP)

 - a four-week course in academic English (reading, writing, listening, and oral communication skills) and writing tutorial sessions during the subsequent four weeks;

-- a four-week course in mathematics/computational courses for economics (including statistical software);
+- a four-week course in mathematics for economics and introductory econometrics (including statistical software);

 - a one-week course in introductory economics; and